MohamedHamdy28/inno-camp-bot/README.md

 - The participant can request his schedule for a specific day.
 - The participant can request his schedule for the current (next) activity.
-- The escort can request their schedule and the participant's schedule for a specific day.
+- The accompanying can request their schedule and the participant's schedule for a specific day.
-- The attendant can request his schedule and the participant's schedule for the current (next) activity.
+- The accompanying can request his schedule and the participant's schedule for the current (next) activity.
 - Together with the answer on the current (next) activity, the participant and the accompanying person can find out the location of the audience in which the lesson will be held
 - The participant can request homework for the next day.
 - The teacher can upload homework.
 - The curator can upload the schedule with audience numbers.
-- The curator can download the list of participants, accompanying, teachers.
+- The curator can upload the list of participants, accompanying, teachers.